xiaoxiaoliu10/Agent-First-Organization/docs/docs/tutorials/customer-service.md

     ]
 }
 ```
 With our Config in place, the vast majority of work is surprisingly already done!
-The rest is simply bringing the bot to life.
+The rest is simply bringing the agent to life.

 ## Generating a TaskGraph